-KPMG recommends doing due diligence on key vendors.
-This means researching each vendor, their reputation and linked organisations.
+KPMG recommends doing due diligence on key supplier.
+This means researching each one, their reputation and linked companies.
 It also includes examining their IT security, invoicing, contact methods, system logins and access control.

-- Pre-qualify new vendors.
+- Pre-qualify new suppliers.
 Establish your minimum requirements for compliance with laws and regulations in your industry and make these mandatory when selecting new vendors.

 One hopes that there is at least a rudimentary risk management plan in place in all organisations.
 At the very least, you should be aware of the risks that are relevant to you, especially those that are based on availability and price.

 Best practice in risk management is defined by continually monitoring and having contingency plans for each risk area.